 General John Sedgwick was a corps commander in the Army of the Potomac during the Civil War.
-At the Battle of the Wilderness, while inspecting his troops, he approached a parapet and peered out over the surrounding countryside.
+At the Battle of the Wilderness (May 9, 1864), while inspecting his troops, he approached a parapet and peered out over the surrounding countryside.
 His officers and men urged him to take cover, but Sedgwick scoffed.

 "They couldn't hit an elephant at this distance," he said.